1985wasagoodyear/StateUITableView/README.md

 -   some ViewController/DataSource/etc with a TableView
 -   some manager that handles networking/loading data/etc
 -   some TableView (that this subclasses)
+-   VC can still use UITableViewDelegate for didSelect, etc, delegate methods in addition to state & errorProtocol

 ## How it works:
 -   VC sets delegates for protocol and errorProtocol
 -   StateTableView is the TableViewDataSource for the tableView but if there is data, it asks the VC's TableViewDataSource methods via delegate chaining
 -   Shows different errors otherwise, via ErrorProtocol or by default

 ## Installation